Mpox

 - The skin eruption period (within one to three days after the appearance of fever) where the various stages of the rash appear, often begins on the face and then spreads elsewhere on the body.
 The face (in 95 per cent of cases), and palms of the hands and soles of the feet (in 75 per cent of cases) are most affected.
 Evolution of the rash from maculopapules (lesions with a flat base) to vesicles (small fluid-filled blisters), pustules, followed by crusts occurs in approximately ten days which may last up to three weeks.

-- Although the clinical manifestation of monkeypox is milder than that of smallpox, the disease can kill up to 11 per cent of infected people.
+- Although the clinical manifestation of mpox is milder than that of smallpox, the disease can kill up to 11 per cent of infected people.
 Complications are respiratory distress, secondary bacterial infections and encephalitis.

 Smallpox, varicella (chickenpox), measles, bacterial skin infections, scabies, syphilis and medication-associated allergies.